bellmann-engineering/upskilling_exercises/pointer_size.md

-Exercise: Pointer Size Demonstration
+# Pointer Size Demonstration Exercise

-In this exercise, you will work with pointers of different data types (int*, char*, float*, double*) and use the sizeof operator to determine the size of these pointers.
+In this exercise, you will work with pointers of different data types (int\*, char\*, float\*, double\*) and use the `sizeof` operator to determine the size of these pointers.

+## Instructions

-    Declare and initialize the following variables of different data types:
+1. Declare and initialize the following variables of different data types:
-        An integer variable (int) with an initial value.
+   - An integer variable (`int`) with an initial value.
-        A character variable (char) with an initial value.
+   - A character variable (`char`) with an initial value.
-        A floating-point variable (float) with an initial value.
+   - A floating-point variable (`float`) with an initial value.
-        A double-precision variable (double) with an initial value.
+   - A double-precision variable (`double`) with an initial value.

-    Declare pointers for each of the above data types.
-For example, declare an int* to store the address of the integer variable, a char* for the character variable, and so on.
+2. Declare pointers for each of the above data types.
+For example, declare an `int*` to store the address of the integer variable, a `char*` for the character variable, and so on.

-    Store the addresses of the corresponding variables in the respective pointers.
-Use the address-of operator & to obtain the address of a variable and assign it to the pointer.
+3. Store the addresses of the corresponding variables in the respective pointers.
+Use the address-of operator `&` to obtain the address of a variable and assign it to the pointer.

-    Use the sizeof operator to determine the size (in bytes) of each of the pointers.
+4. Use the `sizeof` operator to determine the size (in bytes) of each of the pointers.

-    Display the size of each pointer using printf or a similar method.
+5. Display the size of each pointer using `printf` or a similar method.

-Your goal is to understand how the size of a pointer varies depending on the data type it points to.
-Note that the size of pointers may vary based on the platform and compiler you are using, but typically, on most modern systems, they are 4 bytes on a 32-bit system and 8 bytes on a 64-bit system.

 Feel free to write a C or C++ program to complete this exercise and observe the differences in pointer sizes.

+Have fun exploring the sizes of pointers for different data types!